GalTayeb12/RealEyes/README.md

 RealEyes was evaluated on more than **400,000 images** collected from four public datasets.

-The evaluation focused on cross-dataset generalization by comparing four complementary deep learning architectures.
+The evaluation included both the applied ensemble-based detection system and a separate cross-dataset research study comparing CNN-SRM, EfficientNetB0, and ViT-Tiny.

 Key evaluation metrics included: